-(1) Reflects threshold, target and maximum target cash bonus amounts for fiscal 2009 performance under the Executive Incentive Plan, as described in "Compensation Discussion and Analysis - Compensation Components."
-No bonus amounts were paid for fiscal 2009 performance under the Executive Incentive Plan.
+(1) Reflects threshold, target and maximum target bonus amounts for fiscal 2007 performance under the Management Incentive Plan, as described in "Compensation Discussion and Analysis - Compensation Components."
+The actual bonus amounts were determined by the Compensation Committee in February 2008, and are reflected in the "Non-Equity Incentive Plan Compensation" column of the "2007 Summary Compensation Table."

-(2) Reflects the grant date fair value of each equity award computed in accordance with ASC 718.
-The assumptions used to calculate the value of option awards are set forth under Note 2 of the notes to Consolidated Financial Statements included in our Annual Report on Form 10-K for fiscal 2009 filed with the SEC on February 26, 2010.
+(2) Reflects the grant date fair value of each equity award computed in accordance with FAS 123(R).
+The assumptions used to calculate the value of option awards are set forth under Note 3 of the notes to Consolidated Financial Statements included in our Annual Report on Form 10-K for fiscal 2007 filed with the SEC on March 17, 2008.

-Outstanding Equity Awards at 2009 Fiscal Year-End
+Outstanding Equity Awards at 2007 Fiscal Year-End

-The following table shows all outstanding option awards held by each of the Named Executive Officers at the end of fiscal 2009.
-The option awards identified in the table below with an expiration date of February 27, 2019 for each of the Named Executive Officers are also reported in the "Grants of Plan-Based Awards" table on the previous page.
+The following table shows all outstanding option awards held by each of the Named Executive Officers at the end of fiscal 2007.
+The following awards identified in the table below are also reported in the "Grants of Plan-Based Awards" table on the previous page: option awards with an expiration date of August 30, 2017 for each of the Named Executive Officers other than Mr. Andreson, and an option award with an expiration date of June 21, 2017 for Mr. Andreson.
 We have not granted any stock awards.